JOURNEY TO THE CENTER OF THE EARTH

 There are only two recognisable names in the cast.
 The hero of the show is played (not too seriously) by Greg Evigan, mostly a tv actor in shows like B.J. and the Bear (1978-81) and occasionally forgettable films like Stripped to Kill (1987) and Deepstar Six (1989).
 (His daughter Vanessa Lee Evigan also plays one of the soldiers).
 The other is Dedee Pfeiffer, the younger sister of Michelle who has had a not very successful career mostly playing sporadic bit parts in 80s films like Vamp (1986) and The Horror Show (1989).
 Both have appeared in a number of The Asylums other films and spark up one of those comedic relationships that mostly consists of them trading flip lines as they head to the centre of the earth.

-Director Scott Wheeler is a visual effects supervisor for The Asylum and subsequently went onto make Transmorphers: Fall of Man (2009), Milf (2010), Celebrity Sex Tape (2012) and Martian Land (2015) for them and Avalanche Sharks (2013), Sink Hole (2013) and Attack of the Killer Donuts (2016) for other companies.
+Director Scott Wheeler is a visual effects supervisor for The Asylum and subsequently went onto make Transmorphers: Fall of Man (2009), Milf (2010), Celebrity Sex Tape (2012) and Martian Land (2015) and Sinbad and the War of the Furies (2016) for them, and Avalanche Sharks (2013), Sink Hole (2013) and Attack of the Killer Donuts (2016) for other companies.
 His co-director Davey Jones has yet to make another film.